Dallinger/Dallinger/docs/source/configuration.rst

 very large difference to how the application behaves.

 ``num_dynos_web``
-    This configuration variable determines how many dynos are started to deal with web traffic.
+    This configuration variable determines how many dynos are run to deal with web traffic.
 They will be transparently load-balanced, so the more web dynos are started the more simultaneous HTTP requests the stack can handle.
     If an experiment defines the ``channel`` variable to subscribe to websocket events